 About this report

-this is our third sustainability report.
-The report covers our governance, social and environmental performance for the yearly period July 2018 - June 2019.
+This is our fourth sustainability reprot.
+This report covers our governance, social and environmental performance for the yearly period July 2019 - June 2020.

 An ESG committee at the highest level of management

 We have constituted an Environment, Social and Governance committee (ESG committee) at the highest level of management.
-The committee is chaired by M. Daniel Denis, a family shareholder and member of the Denis Group board of directors, demonstrating the high level of commitment to the durability and sustainability of the business model by the family owning the group companies since 1862.
-The two group CEOs, Mr Fabien Reyjal and Mr Ting Seng Hee, are the vice-chairmen of the committee.
+The committee is chaired by Mr Daniel Denis, a family shareholder and member of the Denis Group board of directors, demonstrating the high level of commitment in the durability and sustainability of the business model by the family owning the group of companies since 1862.
+The two Group CEOs, Mr Fabien Reyjal and Mr Ting Seng Hee, are the vice-chairmen of the committee.

 The Group Marketing Director, Mr Hervé Simon, acts as the coordinator and the leader of the ESG committee.

-The ESG committee also includes the Supply Chain Director, Mr Jean-Philippe Lamy, the Industrial Operations Director, Mr Jimmy Yeung, the Quality Assurance Director, Mr Stéphane Stanislas, the R&D Director, Mrs Natalie Yap, the Chief Financial Officer, Mr Chong Teck Pin, the Environment, Health and Safety Manager, Mr Pablo Merino and the Human Resources Manager, Mrs Chan Kum Lin.
+The ESG committee also includes the Supply Chain Director, Mr Jean-Philippe Lamy, the Industrial Operations Director, Mr Jimmy Yeung, the Quality Director, Mr Stéphane Stanislas, the R&D Director, Mrs Natalie Yap, the Finance Director, Mr Chong Teck Pin, the Senior Digital Manager, Mr Guillaume Virantin, the Environment Health & Safety Manager, Mr Pablo Merino and the Human Resources Manager, Mrs Serena Lee.

-The ESG committee, assisted when needed by external experts, review and determines the context, scope, boundary and prioritization of the ESG projects.
+The ESG committee, assisted when needed by external experts, reviews and determines the context, scope, boundary and prioritization of the ESG projects.

 The ESG committee meets every two months.
-It decides on the ESG projects, it designates the senior director or manager in charge of each project, sets the key indicators and monitors progress.
+It decides on the ESG projects, it designates the senior director or manager in charge for each project, sets the key indicators and monitors progress.

 ESG projects prioritization is not done with a matrix system or a ranking.
-Denis Asia Pacific Pte Ltd is a medium sized company with a collaborative work ethic and a flat, rather than hierarchical organizational structure.
-The management is therefore really down-to-earth with a deep understanding of key priorities.
+Denis Asia Pacific Pte Ltd is a medium sized company with a collaborative work process and a flat hierarchy organization.
+Therefore the management is really down to earth with a deep understanding of the materiality of its priorities.

-These priorities are defined and listed in a tow year action plan.
-Each specific action is under the responsibility of the relevant director and member of the ESG committee, with responsibility for implementation within the timeframe.
+These priorities are defined and listed in a two year action plan.
+Each specific action is under the responsibility of the relevant director and member of the ESG committee, with responsibility for the implementation within the timeframe.

-This organization proved itself to be particularly efficient for the first ESG two year action plan.
+This organization has proven itself to be particularly efficient for the first ESG two year action plan.

 Accuracy of data